What Happens If Bunion Surgery Does Not Work?

 Revision surgery is for those with deformity and pain after bunion surgery.
 The pain may be the same or different from that experienced before the first surgery.
-Deformities of bones and joints and their various angles around the first toe will be examined.
+Your foot and ankle orthopaedic surgeon will examine deformities of bones and joints and their various angles around the first toe.

 Revision bunion surgery is not advised for patients with poor blood flow or certain nerve conditions.
 Bunions should not be revised if they are painless and do not cause problems.
 No bunion surgery should be performed solely to make the foot look better.